Updated: Jan 22, 2021

-The New York City Audio Theater Contest is an independent production created and funded by Jason Hewett, a freelance content specialist based in New York City.
+The New York City Audio Theater Writing Contest is an independent production created and funded by Jason Hewett.
 Anyone from anywhere can enter by submitting up to 3 short scripts to email@example.com by September 6th, 2019.

 The primary goal of the contest is to develop a new platform for storytellers and audiences who struggle to connect with mainstream and classical theater.
 We want to achieve that by finding engaging and fresh stories.